Expressing Colostrum Antenatally

 Collecting colostrum before birth can:

-• Provide a human milk supplement for after birth.
+• Provide a breast milk supplement for after birth.
 Stored colostrum provides the perfect complete food a baby needs if for any reason he has difficulty breastfeeding or needs a supplement before his mother’s milk has “come in”.

-• Increase a mother’s confidence in hand expressing.15 Even if the drops of colostrum are not saved, once the technique of hand expression is learned, a mother can start hand expressing straight after the birth if her baby isn’t able to latch immediately.
+• Increase a mother’s confidence in hand expressing.21 Even if the drops of colostrum are not saved, once the technique of hand expression is learned, a mother can start hand expressing straight after the birth if her baby isn’t able to latch immediately.

 mother in hospital holding baby skin-to-skin